apache/hudi/rfc/rfc-61/rfc-61.md

 Create Snapshot view based on Hudi Savepoint
     * Create Snapshot views periodically by time(date time/processing time)
-    * Use HMS to store view metadata
+    * Use External Metastore(such as HMS) to store external view

 Build periodic snapshots based on the time period required by the user These Shapshots are stored as partitions in the metadata management system Users can easily use SQL to access this data in Flink Spark or Presto.